 Raw bones can benefit your dog's dental health, safely, and provide essential minerals like calcium and phosphorus that their bodies need to maintain and support skeletal structure and organ function.

-There are many options to choose from, but always pick a bone that is appropriately sized for your pet.
+There are many options to choose from, but always pick an appropriately sized bone for your pet.
 Different animals produce different sized and shaped bones, so the large bones of a cow may be suitable for a big dog, but a smaller breed may need to scale down to lamb bones.

-Lastly, not all animal bones are safe to feed to pets.
-Many types of poultry bones, raw or cooked, can easily splinter and should always be avoided.
+Some types of poultry bones, raw or cooked, can easily splinter and should always be avoided.
 While poultry bones are highest in calcium, only bones that are cartilaginous should ever be fed to your pet.
-Only raw necks, backs, feet, and wing tips are safe.
+Only raw necks, backs, feet, and wingtips are safe.

 6. Beef Ribs

 Beef ribs are another natural dog chew that is perfect for dogs that love to chew, or just need a distraction.
-They still have plenty of beef flavour, but not a lot of meaty parts for your dog to chew off like kneecaps do.
+They still have plenty of beef flavour, but not many meaty bits for your dog to chew off like kneecaps do.
 In this way, beef ribs can last longer as a chew, but may not interest your dog for as long as something that has pieces to chew off.

 The flat thin shape of rib bones makes them more likely to crack or splinter than rounder, thicker cooked bones will.
 These are not the best option for dogs with very powerful jaws like boxers, mastiff and bully breeds.